RMM Real-Time Monitoring

 The device agent constantly checks on the statuses of the device on which it is resident.
 It waits for a request message from an SNMP manager and then it replies with the current data of the status report.
 If there is no SNMP manager active on the network, the request for statuses never comes and so the agent never sends out its report.

 Real-time monitoring software fulfils the role of SNMP manager.
 In RMM, that monitor is resident on a remote computer and it sends its status requests over the internet.
-The RMM software has its own agent running on the client’s server and this gathers all of the SNMP reports and forwards them on to the monitoring software.
+The a SNMP monitoring software has its own agent running on the client’s server and this gathers all of the SNMP reports and forwards them on to the monitoring software.

 Server status monitoring